 Paige Powell, PhD, MHA

-Assistant Professor, Division of Health Systems, Management, and Policy
+Assistant Professor & MHA Program Director, Division of Health Systems Management and Policy

 About Paige Powell

-M. Paige Powell, PhD is an Assistant Professor of Health Systems Management and Policy at the University of Memphis and is a Research Fellow for the Methodist Le Bonheur Center for Healthcare Economics.
+M. Paige Powell, PhD is an Assistant Professor of Health Systems Management and Policy and MHA Program Director at The University of Memphis School of Public Health.
+In addition to her appointment at the University of Memphis, Dr. Powell is a Research Fellow for the Methodist Le Bonheur Center for Healthcare Economics.
 Dr. Powell received a national competitive Eugene Washington PCORI Engagement Award from the Patient Centered Outcomes Research Institute in 2015.
 Her work focuses on building the capacity for patient and family caregivers to work as a team with researchers and providers to improve the care of African American cancer patients in Memphis.
 She has successfully built a coalition of patient and family caregivers, researchers, providers and support group representatives to train these stakeholders about patient-centered principles and team building.
 Dr. Powell is also interested in the role that multiple chronic conditions have in influencing healthcare use, especially in the emergency setting.
 Dr. Powell is a noted health policy expert who frequently comments on health policy for TV and radio news, regional papers, and national medical news websites.
 Dr. Powell teaches courses in Health Policy Theory and Methods and Healthcare Quality and Outcomes Management.
 She also coaches Master of Health Administration students in several national case competitions where the teams have often made the semi-final and final rounds.
 Dr. Powell also coordinates the university-wide School of Public Health Interdisciplinary Case Competition, where graduate students from across the university compete in teams to develop programs and solutions to health care issues facing Memphis and Shelby County residents.

 • PhD, Health Policy and Administration, Penn State University